Visual Place Recognition: A Tutorial: History, Relevance and Related Areas

 Visual Place Recognition (VPR) research can be traced back to advances in visual SLAM, visual geo-localization, and image retrieval applied to images of places~\cite{Durrant-Whyte2006}.
 In the robotics literature, VPR has historically been called loop closure detection and was mainly used for this purpose for visual SLAM~\cite{Durrant-Whyte2006}.
 VPR gained more prominence in the field as the earlier metric SLAM methods based on global and local bundle adjustment techniques could only handle limited-size environments, thus paving way for topological SLAM techniques based on bag-of-words approaches\ifarxiv~\cite{galvez2012bags}\fi, such as FAB-MAP~\cite{cummins08}.
 In addition to its relevance within SLAM pipelines, VPR also remains a crucial component of localization-only pipelines where the map is available a priori.

-Early work on VPR mainly focused on the recognition of places under constant environmental conditions or after slight illumination changes due to weather or time of day.
-However, starting around 2012, an increasing number of works explored VPR under severe condition changes, e.g., due to the day-night cycle or seasonal changes \cite{seqSLAM}.
-This shift can also be seen by the emergence of datasets with condition changes that have appeared since 2012~\cite{Schubert2021,Masone2021}.
+Early VPR research primarily focused on place recognition under constant or slightly varying environmental conditions.
+Addressing appearance changes due to more severe condition changes, such as day-night cycles or seasonal shifts, emerged in the late 2000s.
+These methods relied for example on local feature matching~\cite{Valgren2010} or on continuously updating appearance-based maps~\cite{dayoub2008adaptive}.
+Since then, research on VPR under challenging conditions has steadily increased, for example tackling the challenging day-night shift~\cite{seqSLAM}.
+Recent works make heavy use of datasets with condition changes that have appeared since 2012~\cite{Schubert2021,Masone2021}.
 In 2014, the use of deep learning for VPR~\cite{zetao2014} emerged as a way to handle challenging data and has since proven effective in changing environments~\cite{sunderhauf2015performance}.
 In addition to images and image descriptors, VPR research has also explored the use of additional information, such as sequences, intra-set similarities, weak GPS signals, or odometry, to improve performance~\cite{Schubert2021b}.